-The proposed undertaking includes only the issuance of a commercial lease and considers only the execution of associated site characterization activities on the commercial leasehold.
+The proposed undertaking includes only the issuance of commercial lease(s) and considers only the execution of associated site characterization activities on the commercial leasehold(s).
 Site characterization activities include both high resolution geophysical (HRG) surveys as well as geotechnical (sub-bottom) sampling.
-Although BOEM does not issue permits or approvals for these site characterization activities, it will not consider approving a lessee's COP if the required survey information is not included.
-As it is unlikely that any applicant would invest in undertaking these potentially expensive site characterizations prior to acquiring a lease (which would convey the exclusive right to apply for further approvals), and since the survey information must be submitted to BOEM before any SAP or COP could be approved, BOEM considers site characterization activities as actions connected to the issuance of leases.
+Although BOEM does not issue permits or approvals for these site characterization activities, it will not consider approving a lessee's SAP or COP if the required survey information is not included.
+As it is unlikely that any applicant would invest in these potentially expensive site characterizations prior to acquiring a lease (which would convey the exclusive right to apply for further approvals), and since the survey information must be submitted to BOEM before any SAP or COP could be approved, BOEM considers site characterization activities as actions connected to the issuance of lease(s).

 The proposed undertaking does not, however, include cabling or connection to shore-based facilities, nor does it include consideration of commercial-scale facilities or construction or placement of any site assessment structures.
-Should BWW propose to deploy site assessment structure(s) in any portion of the commercial lease area outside of the IP lease block Salisbury NJ 18-05 Block 6325, it would submit a SAP to BOEM, which BOEM would consider under Section 106 pursuant to Stipulation IV of the Agreement.
-Should BWW propose to construct and operate commercial-scale facilities within the DE WEA, it would submit a COP to BOEM, which BOEM would consider under a separate Section 106 consultation.
+Should lessee(s) propose to deploy site assessment structure(s) within the NJ WEA, they would submit a SAP to BOEM, which BOEM would consider under Section 106 pursuant to Stipulation IV of the Agreement.
+Should the lessee(s) propose to construct and operate commercial-scale facilities within the NJ WEA, they would submit a COP to BOEM, which BOEM would consider under a separate Section 106 consultation.

-The lessee must submit the results of site characterization surveys with their SAP (30 CFR 585.610 and 585.611) and COP (30 CFR 585.626(a) and 585.627).
+Lessee(s) must submit the results of site characterization surveys with their SAP (30 CFR 585.610 and 585.611) and COP (30 CFR 585.626(a) and 585.627).
 The purpose of the HRG survey would be to acquire geophysical shallow hazards data, information pertaining to the presence or absence of archaeological resources, and to conduct bathymetric charting.
 BOEM anticipates that the HRG surveys would be conducted using the following equipment: depth sounder, magnetometer, side-scan sonar, and sub-bottom profiler.
-This equipment is typically towed from a moving survey vessel and does not require anchoring or come in contact with the seafloor.
+This equipment does not come in contact with the seafloor and is typically towed from a moving survey vessel that does not require anchoring.

 Geotechnical (sub-bottom) sampling is conducted to assess the suitability of shallow foundation soils to support a structure or transmission cable under any operational and environmental conditions that might be encountered (including extreme events), and to document soil characteristics necessary for the design and installation of all structures and cables.
 Sub-bottom sampling obtains physical and chemical data on surface sediments to provide BOEM with a detailed geotechnical evaluation of the structure's foundation(s) based on analysis of soil borings from the site (e.g., 30 CFR 585.626(4)).
 The results allow for a thorough investigation of the stratigraphic and geoengineering properties of the sediment that may affect the foundations or anchoring systems of a wind energy project, which would be necessary for BOEM to consider a COP.
 The renewable energy regulations require sediment testing at the proposed site of any proposed bottom-founded structure.
 See 30 CFR 585.610(b) (SAP) and 585.626(a) (COP).
-BOEM assumes that one sub-bottom sample would be taken at the foundation location for each anticipated meteorological tower and/or buoy that would later be proposed in a SAP or COP.
+BOEM assumes that one sub-bottom sample would be taken at the foundation location for each anticipated structure that would later be proposed in a SAP or COP.